nsfm/noskop/README.md

 ### Why?

-Looking at micro-critters with a microscope is plenty of fun, but microscope controls are fiddly and un-ergonomic.
-To avoid interacting with the scope, I rigged it up for remote viewing and control.
+> An earnest desire to assist in diffusing a love for microscopical enquiry, not less for the pleasure it affords to the student, than from a conviction of its real utility and increasing practical value in promoting advancement in various branches of art, science, and manufacture.

+> And the belief that many who possess microscopes are deterred from attempting any branch of original investigation solely by the great difficulty they experience surmounting elementary detail and mere mechanical operations.

+> **Lionel Smith Beale**, _How To Work With The Microscope_, 1857

 ### How?

-This project leverages a common 3D printer motherboard, which drives stepper motors linked to the scope's stage controls.
-The software manages its own command queue and state independently from the printer motherboard, and adapts user input feel and responsiveness to the scope state.
+A common 3D printer motherboard drives stepper motors linked to the scope's stage controls.

-In this manner, the project achieves several goals:

-- rich, intuitive, and _fun_ user interaction
-- a framework for automated interaction/intervention/investigation
+### Project Goals

-- semi-reliable positioning in increments of **~0.1 μm**
+- Reliable micron-scale positioning
+- Lowest cost possible
+- Suitable for extended operation
+- Free, open-source software
+- Fun to use

 ### Getting Started